yayaya142/Morfix-Translator/README.md

     7) Functions were added to the file Morfix_translator_func.py.<br />

  **v.1.05**<br />
-  1)Now you have two options to use translate from excel or directly from HTML file.<br />
+  1) Now you have two options to use translate from excel or directly from HTML file.<br />
+  2) Functions were added to the file Morfix_translator_func.py.<br />